"In the Heights" turns the pursuit of life dreams into a song-and-dance summer spectacle

 This is not to diminish "In the Heights," but rather to enjoy it for what it is: a spirited song-and-dance spectacle that's more concerned about encroaching gentrification ("mad changes on the block") than fomenting revolution.

-The huge ensemble cast seems almost too big and talented for a story this slight.
+The large ensemble cast seems almost too big and talented for a story this slight.
 No worries: Think of the movie as a series of vibrant short stories, scripted by Quiara Alegría Hudes from Miranda's music and lyrics.

 Many of these stories — with their attendant life choices — come with big production numbers, which Jon M. Chu ("Crazy Rich Asians," "Step Up 2 & 3") directs with flair and vigour.
 These include a Busby Berkeley-style synchronized swimming pool sequence set to the lottery fantasy tune "$96,000," employing 500 background extras and swooping crane shots.
-There's also the huge "Carnaval del Barrio" street dance, led by former "Rent" star Daphne Rubin-Vega, reviving the Heights community after a blackout darkens all of New York.
+There's also the huge "Carnaval del Barrio" street dance, led by former "Rent" star Daphne Rubin-Vega, reviving the Heights community after a blackout dims New York.